davidmiller/alltrials-petition/readme.md

 Procedure
 ---------

-Extract https://github.com/davidmiller/alltrials-petition/archive/master.zip into the wordpress plugins directory, include the snippet.
+* Extract https://github.com/davidmiller/alltrials-petition/archive/master.zip into the wordpress
+plugins directory
+* create a local wp-config.php that contains the database settings
+* include the snippet somewhere